Do you want a career which makes a tangible difference to people’s well-being when they are often at their lowest ebb?

 Victim Support works in partnership with approved registered counsellors for some crimes.

 Counsellors, psychologists, psychotherapists, and other health professionals who wish to be considered for the role of a Victim Support approved registered counsellor must meet specified criteria.

-If you are interested in becoming an approved registered counsellor for Victim Support, please download and complete the application form.
+If you are interested in becoming an approved registered counsellor for Victim Support, please read the Victim Assistance Scheme (VAS) Counsellor Information.

 No closing date